Monte Grappa

-In September 2021, UNESCO announced that Monte Grappa would become one of 20 new biosphere reserves as part of their Man and the Biosphere (MAB) Programme.
+In September 2021, UNESCO announced that Monte Grappa would become one of 20 new biosphere reserves as part of their Man and the Biosphere Programme.

 Geomorphology

 The Grappa Massif was formed almost ten million years ago.
 It was created by the collision between the African and European lithospheric plates.
 Over the millennia, these sediments have been interested by a cementification and then they were lifted up by pressures that caused the Alpine mountain range to rise.

 Nowadays, the main types of rocks found on the Grappa are: